dmochow/intro_to_python/README.md

 # Introduction to Python
-This is the public web home of _Introduction to Python_
+This is the public web home of _Introduction to Python_.

 The course is based on the textbook by [Deitel and Deitel](https://deitel.com/intro-to-python-for-computer-science-and-data-science/).

-The textbook is available on [Amazon](https://www.amazon.com/Intro-Python-Computer-Science-Data/dp/0135404673)
+The textbook is available on [Amazon](https://www.amazon.com/Intro-Python-Computer-Science-Data/dp/0135404673).

 ## Course Outline
 * Lecture 1: [Fundamentals of Computing](https://github.com/dmochow/intro_to_python/blob/main/L01.ipynb)